Price vs. Value

 Or Xerox.

-In its heyday, Xerox was the Google of its time.
-Palo Alto Research Center or PARC, a subsidiary of Xerox was in large part responsible for breakthroughs such as laser printing, ethernet, the personal computer (imagine that), graphical user interface, the computer mouse and many other technologies that literally changed our lives.
+Xerox was the Google of its time.
+Palo Alto Research Center or PARC, a subsidiary of Xerox, was in large part responsible for breakthroughs such as laser printing, ethernet, the personal computer (imagine that), graphical user interface, the computer mouse and many other technologies that literally changed our lives.

-And we had every right to be a believer in that company and continue to remain a shareholder but if that was all we owned or if that was a major chunk of what we owned, we lost a bunch.
+And you had every right to be a believer in that company and continue to remain a shareholder but if that was all you owned or if that was a major chunk of what you owned, you lost a bunch.

 So, we diversify.